Zumbi: Importance today

-November 20 is celebrated, chiefly in Brazil, as a day of Afro-Brazilian consciousness.
+November 20 is celebrated, chiefly in Brazil, as the National Day of Zumbi and Black Consciousness, or Black Consciousness Day.
 The day has special meaning for those Brazilians of African descent who honour Zumbi as a hero, freedom fighter, and symbol of freedom.
 Zumbi has become a hero of the 20th-century Afro-Brazilian political movement, as well as a national hero in Brazil.
 Today, Zumbi is considered a hero of great magnitude amongst Afro-Brazilians who celebrate his courage, leadership qualities, and heroic resistance to Portuguese colonial rule.